 Before outlining the computational steps in the procedure, a comment relative to the organization of data on the form is appropriate.
 In general, a line will contain the information on a specific structure and the line downstream from the structure.
 As the table is started, the first two lines may be unique.
 The first line will contain information about the outlet conditions.
 This may be a pool elevation or information on a known downstream system.
 The second line will be used to define the conditions right at the end of the last conduit.
 Following these first two lines the procedure becomes more general.
 A single line on the computation sheet is used for each junction or structure and its associated outlet pipe.
-For example, data for the first structure immediately upstream of the outflow pipe and the outflow pipe would be tabulated in the third full line of the computation sheet (lines may be skipped on the form for clarity).
-Table A (Figure 3.2-26) is used to calculate the HGL and EGL elevations while table B (Figure 3.2-27) is used to calculate the design procedure.
+For example, data for the first structure immediately upstream of the outflow pipe and the outflow pipe would be tabulated in the third full line of the conduitate the HGL and EGL elevations while table B (Figure 3.2-27) is used to calculate the HGL and EGL elevations while table B are transferred to table A for use during the design procedure.
 In the description of the computation procedures, a column number will be followed by a letter A or B to indicate the appropriate table to be used.